myfatemi04/trie-monorepo/README.md

 The routes are `/ws` for handling websocket connections and `/http` for handling HTTP POST requests.

 Request bodies should follow the format indicated above.

+## Testing

+How do I know that the Trie works?